-International Insurance Company IRAO JSC (the "Company"), as defined in the Civil Code of Georgia, was established in 2004.
-The Company changed its legal form from a Limited Liability Company to a Joint Stock Company on 23 November 2015.
+International Insurance Company IRAO JSC (the "Company"), as defined in the Civil Code of Georgia, was registered by LEPL National Agency of Public Registry on 12 March 2004.
+The Company is joint stock company as defined under the Law of Georgia on Entrepreneurs and the Company's registration number is 5/4-3848.

 The Company's registered office is #88/15 Bochorishvili Street, Tbilisi 0160, Georgia.